denis-stepanov/advent/README.md

 (selected with `-t harmonyhub` option to AdVent)

 I have been using this device for TV control from a smartphone since long time.
 Unfortunately, it is no longer sold nor supported by Logitech, and I no longer have the device in my possession, so it might be phased out with the next major version of AdVent.
+The code for it is still maintained, but the last version of AdVent tested with real hardware was 1.5.0.
+If you happen to test a later version, please signal, or submit fixes if you encounter a problem.

 Apart from the default cloud interface, Harmony Hub it can also provide a local API, which is convenient for AdVent needs.